mendix/docs-site-test/content/en/docs/refguide8/modeling/menus/view-menu/project-explorer/project/project-settings/_index.md

 Before switching to the Database option, the **DataStorage.EnableDiagnostics** custom runtime setting can be used to generate a uniqueness violation report.
 The unique constraint migration will need to be done if the generated report shows violations.

-For more details on migration, see [Uniqueness Constraint Migration](uniqueness-constraint-migration).
+For more details on migration, see [Uniqueness Constraint Migration](/refguide8/uniqueness-constraint-migration/).

 ##### 3.12.3.2 Switching from Database to Runtime

 Falling back to the **Runtime** option will remove the unique constraints from the database, and uniqueness rules will not be checked at the database level anymore.
 Hence, data accuracy cannot be guaranteed at the highest level, especially in the case of high concurrency transactions.

-### 3.13 Web Service Calls {#web-service-calls}

-The way web services are called has been optimized, which means you can use custom proxy settings for each web service call.
-However, this implementation does not support complex schemas that use a policy reference with an algorithm suite.
-This configuration option allows you to use the old implementation, in case you need this feature.

 ## 4 Languages Tab

-For more information about using different languages in your app, see [Language Menu](translatable-texts).
+For more information about using different languages in your app, see [Language Menu](/refguide8/translatable-texts/).

 ### 4.1 Default Language